akhoury/nodebb-plugin-import/README.md

 * If you can't, leave it as HTML, then, DISABLE html sanitization in the __nodebb-plugin-markdown__ sttings page, but don't stop there, this is a high security risk on you and your users, so you must sanitize the UNSAFE html somehow, to do that you can install this plugin [nodebb-plugin-sanitizehtml](https://github.com/akhoury/nodebb-plugin-sanitizehtml) which will sanitize all the `<script>` tags, the `<a href='javascript:evil();'>` tags, etc. by default, even if you still want to allow safe `<a>` tags you still safely can, and all of your html content will look just fine. (`<img>` is not enabled by default, but you can just add it in the settings page)
 * Strip all html tags out, and make everything as clear text

 ### Redis Note
+__you may not need to do that__: I didn't when I migrated over 350k records, I had a decent machine.
+(Ubuntu 12.04, 8GB Memory, 4 Cores, 80GB SSD Disk)

 Since the importer will be hitting the database constantely, with almost 0 interval, I would add these config to the bottom of your redis.conf file, to disable some stuff and make redis more responsive, but less safe, then after the migration is complete, you must, __before__ you kill your redis server, ```redis-cli bgsave``` to actually write the data to disk, then remove these extra configs and restart your redis server.
 If you're a redis guru, you don't need my help, but take a look at it anyway and let me know where I went wrong :)